ldevernay/sos-vue/README.md

 See CONTRIBUTING.md for more details.
 Everyone is welcome as long as you're eager to let others contribute.
 Be sure to have a complete readme.md on how to use your project.
 Having some issues registered might be a good start for some contributors, as well as an informative contributing.md and a licence.
+By default, we recommend the Apache License 2.0.

 ## Online demo
 [Provided by Surge](https://simplonopensource.surge.sh)